 During the summer season we provide an Out of Hours Service which enables you to report a problem to the Officers on duty so they can attend if possible and witness it.
 This service is available at weekends only from the beginning of May to the end of September on Friday and Saturday nights.

-Suffolk Coastal and Waveney District Councils have individually voted to ban sky lanterns and the mass release of balloons from council-owned land.
+Sky lanterns and the mass release of balloons are banned from council-owned land.

 The reason for the ban is the risk they pose to wildlife and livestock (ingestion, entanglement, entrapment, panic).
 Unexpired sky lanterns also pose a fire hazard and, when released out to sea, a significant risk to the effective operation of coastal rescues services.
 Both also create litter and waste.

-We have adopted a code of conduct for staff and councillors to follow on this issue and the ban will be included within the terms for leasing Suffolk Coastal and Waveney land in the future:
+We have adopted a code of conduct for staff and councillors to follow on this issue and the ban will be included within the terms for leasing council land in the future: